Nanostructured holograms control light’s intensity, phase, polarization

-CAMBRIDGE, Mass., Aug.
-21, 2013 — By combining cutting-edge nanotechnology with holograms, applied physicists at Harvard demonstrated a novel way for changing the intensity, phase and polarization of light rays.
+CAMBRIDGE, Mass. – Combining cutting-edge nanotechnology with holograms results in a novel way to change the intensity, phase and polarization of light rays.

-The researchers at Harvard's School of Engineering and Applied Sciences (SEAS) used the holograms to create an unusual state of light called a radially polarized beam.
-These beams, which span the visible and near-IR spectrum, are important for applications like high-resolution lithography as well as trapping and manipulating tiny particles like viruses.
-This is the first time a single, simple device has been designed to control the intensity, phase and polarization of light at once.
+Researchers at Harvard’s School of Engineering and Applied Sciences (SEAS) used the holograms to create an unusual state of light called a radially polarized beam.
+These beams, which span the visible and near-IR spectra, are important for applications such as high-resolution lithography as well as trapping and manipulating tiny particles such as viruses.
+This is the first time a single simple device has been designed to control the intensity, phase and polarization of light at once.